junichi11/netbeans-color-codes-preview/README.md

 If you would like to show colors of `Color.decode(<hex>)` e.g. `Color.decode("#000000")`, Please add `java` to "Regex for enabled mime-types" of Hex and CSS e.g. (`^text/(x-)?(css|less|sass|scss|java)$`)

+## Contributing

+### Bugs & New Features

+If you have some requests, problems, and more, first of all, please submit them to [Issues](https://github.com/junichi11/netbeans-color-codes-preview/issues).
+Please don't create PRs soon.
+I'll request creating PRs if I need your help.

+### Typos

+If you find typos or incorrect English, please let me know.
+If you would like to create a PR for fixing them, please do that.

 ## NOTE

 - Colors may be shown if they are not color codes. e.g. "#feature" contains `#fea`.
 This plugin recognizes it as a hex color code.